Dr Arlene Sierra BA, BMus (Oberlin), MMus (Yale), DMA (Michigan, Ann Arbor)

 Her music is the subject of a series of portrait recordings by the prestigious Bridge Records label.
-Arlene Sierra, Vol. 1, recorded by the International Contemporary Ensemble, received rave reviews internationally and was featured by NPR Classical, which described its “remarkable brilliance of color, rhythmic dexterity and playfulness.”
-Game of Attrition: Arlene Sierra, Vol. 2 includes world- premiere recordings of recent orchestral works performed by the BBC National Orchestra of Wales, Jac Van Steen, conductor.
+Arlene Sierra, Vol. 1, recorded by the International Contemporary Ensemble, received rave reviews internationally and was featured by NPR Classical, which described its “remarkable brilliance of color,rhythmic dexterity and playfulness.”
+Game of Attrition: Arlene Sierra, Vol. 2 includes world-premiere recordings of recent orchestral works performed by the BBC National Orchestra of Wales, Jac Van Steen, conductor.
 It has also met with widespread critical acclaim, praised for “vividly scored, colorful works” by the New York Times and described by The Guardian as “remarkably sure-footed... quirky and individual” and “startlingly fresh and assured.”
 A new disc of chamber works Arlene Sierra, Vol. 3 will be released by Bridge in 2017, including two critically-acclaimed piano trios, Truel and Butterflies Remember a Mountain.
 Other labels representing Sierra’s work include NMC and Coviello Classics.

-Sierra’s catalogue ranges from song cycles Streets and Rivers and Neruda Settings to operas Faustine and Cuatro Corridos.
+Arlene Sierra’s catalogue ranges from song cycles Streets and Rivers and Neruda Settings to operas Faustine and Cuatro Corridos.
 Chamber works include the piano album Birds and Insects, string quartet Insects in Amber, ensemble works Ballistae, Cicada Shell and Colmena, and a series of new scores to Maya Deren avant grade films from the 1940’s including Meditation on Violence and Ritual in Transfigured Time.
 Urban Birds, for three pianos with percussion and sampled birdsong, was featured by BBC News and toured UK venues including London’s South Bank Centre and the Commonwealth Games in Glasgow.
-Butterflies Remember a Mountain has been championed by the Benedetti- Elschenbroich-Grynyuk Trio, with performances at the 2015 BBC Proms, Amsterdam’s Concertgebouw and the Frankfurt Alte Oper.
+Butterflies Remember a Mountain has been championed by the Benedetti-Elschenbroich- Grynyuk Trio, with performances at the 2015 BBC Proms, Amsterdam’s Concertgebouw and the Frankfurt Alte Oper.

-Born in Miami to a family of New Yorkers, Arlene Sierra holds degrees from Oberlin College-Conservatory (BA, BMus), Yale School of Music (MMus) and the University of Michigan (DMA).
+Born in Miami to a family of New Yorkers, Arlene Sierra is a graduate of Oberlin College-Conservatory, Yale School of Music and the University of Michigan.
 Her principal teachers were Martin Bresnick, Michael Daugherty and Jacob Druckman; she also worked with Betsy Jolas and Dominique Troncin at Fontainebleau, and Paul-Heinz Dittrich in Berlin.
 At Tanglewood, Aldeburgh, and Dartington she studied with Louis Andriessen, Magnus Lindberg, Colin Matthews, and Judith Weir.